 Consumer buying journey often starts with research, typically done online, then continued to various sales channels.
 A study into multichannel retailing by Business Insider found that 82% of buyers have researched products online before purchasing in-store.
 In order to survive in the competitive retail market, businesses should implement a multichannel strategy – to be available across web shops, marketplaces, apps, social media platforms, and also offline.
 And this doesn’t only include sales, but also customer service.

 How to overcome it?
 Customers expect the same from customer service – for it to be provided across the same channels and multiple devices.
 Whether it is apps, social media or your own web shop.
 Managing customer service across multiple platforms may sound like a tricky task, or more like a strategy fit for larger businesses.
-However, luckily there are several multichannel customer support software available to streamline and automate your processes, from the industry-leading Zendesk, to other excellent alternatives.
+However, luckily there are several available customer support software for streamlining and automating your processes, some of them are multichannel, from the industry-leading Zendesk, to other excellent alternatives.

 #7 Going the extra mile